V-Sharanya/BuyMe/README.md

 * Dashboard Overview: Quick navigation to key functionalities.
 * User Management: View or delete registered accounts.
 * Product Oversight: Edit or remove all listings.
-* Auction Tracking: Analyze ongoing and completed auctions with bid history and winner data.
+* Auction Tracking: Analyze ongoing and completed auctions with bid history and winner data as well as can stop any acution if considered illegal.
 * Sales Reports:
   * View total earnings
   * Identify best-selling products and top buyers

 Admin credentials:
 Email: `admin@gmail.com` | Password: `1234`

+How the winner of an auction is declared?
+After the completion of auction, If the highest bid amount crosses the minimum price set by the seller then the winner is the highest bidder otherwise there is no winner for the given auction.

 🧩 Tech Stack Overview